 Mi abuela era alta y guapa.
 Tenía el pelo oscuro.
 Era una persona muy buena.

-My grandma was tall and pretty.
+My grandmother was tall and beautiful.
 She had dark hair.
-She was a very good person.
+She was a very nice person.

 antes = time ago

 a menudo = often

 una vez a la semana = once a week